learn-co-curriculum/dsc-t-tests/README.md

 Now, you're going to go through these 5 steps in more detail to complete a t-test.

-Let's begin with a sample experiment here.
+Let's begin with a sample experiment:

 ### Sample question: